Isola del Garda: History

 After the Duchess died, her daughter Anna Maria (1874–1924), wife of Prince Scipione Borghese from Rome, inherited the island but she survived her mother by only a few months.
 In 1927, the prince died, leaving the island to his daughter, Princess Livia Borghese (1901–1969), who was married to Count Alessandro Cavazza from Bologna (1895–1969).
-Their youngest son, Count Camillo Cavazza dei Conti Cavazza married Lady Charlotte Sarah Alexandra Chetwynd-Talbot (born 1938), the eldest daughter of the Earl of Shrewsbury in 1965.
+Their youngest son, Count Camillo Cavazza dei Conti Cavazza (1936–1981) married Lady Charlotte Sarah Alexandra Chetwynd-Talbot (1938–2023), the eldest daughter of the Earl of Shrewsbury in 1965.
 They had seven children before Camillo Cavazza died in 1981.

 Today

-Today the island is owned by Lady Charlotte Cavazza.
-She lives on the island with her family (her seven children – four brothers and three sisters – and their families).
+Today the island is owned by Cavazza family.
 The family also owns properties on the nearby peninsula where they run businesses that include boat rental, olive growing, a camping site, an agriturismo and a riding school.

 Since 2002 the island has been open to visitors on guided tours.
 It can also be rented for special events.